 Do you want to write about backpacking or perhaps luxury experiences?
 Are you into mindful travel?
 Solo or family travel?
 Do you want to focus on how to travel while coping with anxiety or other mental illnesses?
 Would you like it to just be about you — the places you go, regardless of the traveling style?

 This blog is about Hali and I’s adventures.
 We mainly write about backpacking and budget guides, as well as a few advocacy including sustainable travel and voluntourism.
 Most of our audience are millennial backpackers or otherwise active travelers in the country.

 Travels with a Hobo is also a couples travel blog on budget travel.
 Backpacking with a Book are a blog by self-proclaimed modern hippies, with a focus on storytelling.
 Coffeehan is a blog about travel and coffee.

-You don’t have to be that different in a sense.
-A lot of successful travel blogs post about about budget guides, that’s it.
-But it’s important to decide what your blog is about early on.
+It’s important to decide what your blog is about early on.
 It will help you establish your identity and keep you on track in the future.

 2. Set up a blog

 So this is the techie part on how to start a travel blog, but I’ll try to explain in layman’s terms so you guys can follow.